This post may contain affiliate links.

 Lonely Planet’s Hawaii the Big Island book cover

 One resource we found extremely valuable was Lonely Planet’s Hawaii the Big Island.
-Be aware it was written in 2017 though, prior to some volcanic activity since then in the southern regions.
+Be sure to order the most recent version (5th Edition, published in 2021) since there has been volcanic activity in southern regions and the pandemic impacted some businesses.
 This post deals primarily with the Kona coast beaches, so it you are venturing around the island further as we did by rental car later, be sure to check with the Hawaii Tourism Authority for up to date information.
-Grab a copy of Hawaii Big Island by Lonely Planet on Amazon or Chapters/Indigo.
+Grab a copy of Hawaii Big Island by Lonely Planet on Amazon.
 Be sure to check out get your guide for savings on advanced booked tours and activities in the area too when planning.

 Scooter Rental Hawaii